skmin-lab/unixmd/docs/source/objects/system_bath/molecule.rst

 - **geometry** *(string)*

   The **geometry** string contains information of the structure of the system.
 The structure of this string is the following.
-  This parameter does not have default, thus user must put a proper string into **geometry** having the following structure.

   1. The number of atoms